oeh-tnf/JKU-Games-Page/04_guide.md

 ## Awareness Team
 Like all of our bigger events, the JKU Games makes use of Awareness Teams.
 Awareness Team members wear magenta high-vis vests.

 Awareness Teams are here to listen to you and ensure that everyone can enjoy the event.
 If you don't feel comfortable because of a specific person or about a certain situation in our control, or if you simply want to talk, you can always contact a member of the Awareness Team.
 They will handle your request confidentially and bring up your problem anonymously with other relevant members of the Orga Team if necessary.
 We will then try to sort the issue out as quickly as possible.
+Find out more [here](https://new.oeh.jku.at/awareness)!

-If you can't find an Awareness Team member, check in with the Infopoint and have them fetch one for you.<br>
+If you can't find an Awareness Team member, check in with the Infopoint and have them fetch one for you.
-You also reach the Awareness-Team via phone.
-The phone number will be published here shortly before the event.

 ---